 (8) To the extent that the county or regional interdisciplinary child information and school safety team is involved in a proceeding that is held prior to adjudication of a youth in youth court, the team satisfies the requirements of 20 U.S.C.
 1232g(b)(1)(E)(ii)(I) of the Family Educational Rights and Privacy Act of 1974.
 Montana school districts may release education records to the team.
 The officials and authorities to whom the information is disclosed may not disclose any information to any other party without the prior written consent of the parent or guardian of the student.

-(9) The county superintendent of schools shall provide to the office of public instruction a current copy of any written agreement under this section no later than September 1.
+(9) The county superintendent of schools shall provide to the office of public instruction a current copy of the written agreement under this section no later than September 1.
 The office of public instruction shall report to the education interim committee in accordance with 5-11-210 any county that has not provided a written agreement under this section.